whygithub-a/cyber-essentials-tutor/README.md

 # Cyber Essentials Intelligent Tutoring System

-This project is a web-based intelligent tutoring prototype designed to support learning of the Cyber Essentials requirements.
-It combines document-based learning, retrieval-augmented AI tutoring, open-ended formative assessment, and lightweight gamified progress tracking.
+This project is a web-based intelligent tutoring prototype designed to support learning and preparation around the Cyber Essentials requirements.
+It combines PDF-based learning, retrieval-augmented AI tutoring, open-ended formative assessment, personalised weak-points review, lightweight gamified progress tracking, and a shortened SME-oriented readiness consultation feature.

 The system is intended for educational and formative preparation use only.
 It is not an official Cyber Essentials certification platform, does not replace a Certification Body, and does not make official compliance decisions.